 Explain how ultrashort-pulse lasers and amplifiers work.

-Describe and describe ultrashort pulses and their many distortions.
+Describe ultrashort pulses and their many distortions.

-Use nonlinear optics to an convert ultrashort laser pulse to virtually any wavelength.
+Use nonlinear optics to convert an ultrashort laser pulse to virtually any wavelength.

 Take advantage of—or avoid—nonlinear-optical high-intensity effects.